 "I asked only three things of you when I assumed command and told you these would define success," said Rexrode.
 "Do your best to do your job right; understand when you don't or can't do it right and tell someone, and treat each other right."

-During the ceremony, Rexrode received a proclamation from the office of Missouri's Governor.
-Governor Jay Nixon's proclamation recognized Rexrode's position as the submarine's first commanding officer.
+During the ceremony, Rexrode received a proclamation from the office of Missouri Gov. Jay Nixon's which recognized Rexrode's position as the submarine's first commanding officer.